-- Architectures for Power Efficient AI Acceleration - Modeling, Analysis, and Simulation/Emulation of AI Hardware for Early System Exploration - HW/SW Co-design of AI Compute Systems - Fairness, Robustness, Privacy, and Explainability of Models and Algorithms for Al Hardware - Interplay of AI and System Architecture/Microarchitecture Design
+- 1. Architectures for Power Efficient AI Acceleration - 2.
+Modeling, Analysis, and Simulation/Emulation of AI Hardware for Early System Exploration - 3.
+HW/SW Co-design of AI Compute Systems - 4.
+Secure and Robust AI Hardware - 5.
+Interplay of AI and System Architecture/Microarchitecture Design

 Each of these major categories are broken down into several sub-categories which describes the need in more detail.
-Even so, these are written to be broad in nature in order to not restrict the investigator's approach.
+Even so, these are written to be broad in nature to not restrict the investigator's approach.
 There is no priority order for either the major or minor needs that follow.
 In each category, there may be applications from large systems to small (datacenter and the edge/end node) and investigators should consider this in their submissions.
 Members are looking for significant innovations, for example, 100X improvement in energy-performance efficiency or other key metrics for systems for emergent AI applications.